Optimal work extraction from quantum batteries based on the expected utility hypothesis: Preliminaries

 where the average energy of the initial and final state is calculated with respect to the Hamiltonian $H$, and we have defined $E(\rho)=\Tr{H\rho}$.
 The optimal work extraction is achieved by maximizing the average work in Eq.~\eqref{eq.workave} over all the unitary cycles, i.e.,

 The optimal value $\mathcal E (\rho)$ is called ergotropy, and it is achieved by performing the optimal unitary cycle with unitary operator

 The ergotropy is zero if and only if the initial state is passive, i.e., commutates with the Hamiltonian, $[\rho,H]=0$, and the populations with respect to the energy basis are sorted in decreasing order, $r_k=\bra{\epsilon_k} \rho\ket{\epsilon_k}$.
 The unitary cycle with operator $U_E$ lowers the average energy in the best way.
-However, the agent can be non-neutral to risk, in this case he will take in account the expected utility hypothesis.
+However, the agent can be non-neutral to risk, in this case he will take in account the work fluctuations.